Whatsapp Icon

 Nilakanta Siva (Transitional Cell Carcinoma): Keep Yourself Engaged

 The Transitional Cell Carcinoma diagnosis wasn't a total surprise.
-No "why me syndrome.
-After all, I did have a twenty-year history of Tobacco abuse: smoking.
+No "why me" syndrome.
+After all, I did have a twenty-year history of tobacco abuse: smoking.
 True, I had quit thirty years earlier, but, believe me, cancer entertained no mercy petitions.
-My seventieth birthday gift was me surrendering several organs to the biowaste bin.
+My seventieth birthday gift was surrendering several organs to the biowaste bin.

 Transitional Cell Carcinoma Diagnosis

 It all started with an episode of painless gross hematuria - plenty of blood in the urine.
-The diagnosis was based on an Ultrasound scan of the kidney, ureter and bladder, followed by a cystoscopy - an intervention with a camera-based cutting edge to look into the bladder and scrape a sample from suspicious portions for histopathology.
-The Biopsy confirmed that what was seen on the scans as a mass near the mouth of the bladder was indeed a TCC CIS, i.e., a transitional cell carcinoma in situ.
+The diagnosis was based on an ultrasound scan of the kidney, ureter, and bladder, followed by a cystoscopy - an intervention with a camera-based cutting edge to look into the bladder and scrape a sample from suspicious portions for histopathology.
+The biopsy confirmed that what was seen on the scans as a mass near the mouth of the bladder was indeed a TCC CIS, i.e., transitional cell carcinoma in situ.

 Transitional Cell Carcinoma Treatment

-We had the choice of preserving the bladder by resorting to intravesical Immunotherapy via BCG washes of the bladder, and if it does not work, we could then consider Surgery.
-However, since the chance of success was very meagre, we opted for immediate surgery: radical cystectomy with ileal conduit diversion.
-This involved removing the entire bladder, prostate and the surrounding lymph nodes, clipping off a bit off the terminal end of the ileum, welding it to the ureter and pulling it a wee bit out from the middle of the abdomen by creating an Ostomy to drain the urine out into a bag to be stuck to the stomach.
+We had the choice of preserving the bladder by resorting to intravesical immunotherapy via BCG washes of the bladder, and if it did not work, we could then consider surgery.
+However, since the chance of success was very meager, we opted for immediate surgery: radical cystectomy with ileal conduit diversion.
+This involved removing the entire bladder, prostate, and the surrounding lymph nodes, clipping off a bit of the terminal end of the ileum, welding it to the ureter, and pulling it a wee bit out from the middle of the abdomen by creating an ostomy to drain the urine out into a bag attached to the stomach.

 The most important aspect of rapid recovery and rehab is keeping yourself mentally and physically engaged in activities alien to your pre-cancer life.
-This is true for the patient and his at-home caregiver: wife or daughter-in-law.
-We started and ran a boutique of women's apparel and artificial jewellery and started writing stories about life after cancer.
+This is true for the patient and his at-home caregiver, whether it's a wife or daughter-in-law.
+We started and ran a boutique of women's apparel and artificial jewelry, and began writing stories about life after cancer.

 My Bio Sketch

-Dr Bhavani's prompts of two years ago: Mr S Nilakanta Siva, who espoused the 'new clear physics,' as he loves to call his profession as a nuclear physicist, comes across as an optimistic and successful cancer conqueror with no inhibitions in ascribing his bladder cancer to his smoking habits of the past.
+Dr. Bhavani's prompts from two years ago read: "Mr. S. Nilakanta Siva, who espouses the 'new clear physics,' as he loves to call his profession as a nuclear physicist, emerges as an optimistic and successful cancer conqueror, with no inhibitions in attributing his bladder cancer to his past smoking habits.

 With an avaricious appetite for credible and reliable medical information, both he and his wife, Rajalakshmi Siva, have dedicated themselves to the task of spreading awareness of life after cancer with over two dozen publications to their credit.